c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/README.md

 Seq2seq models are especially useful for tasks where the **input and output are sequences of varying length**, which traditional neural networks struggle to handle.
 As such, they are widely used in the field of **natural langauge processing (NLP)**, such as machine translation, text summarisation and conversational modeling.

-## 3.3 Architecture of Seq2Seq Models
+## 3.3 Architecture of Sequence-to-Sequence Models

 At its core, a Seq2Seq model consists of two main components: an **encoder** and a **decoder**.
 These components **work in tandem** to **process input sequences** and **generate corresponding output sequences**.